SPEAK WITH A TEAM MEMBER (770) 920-6030

 Georgia Law requires executors to file an inventory and annual returns with the probate court, but if the will explicitly exempts them, they won’t be obligated to do so.

-However, it is quite common for executors to share informal reports informing beneficiaries of what is happening with the estate.
+However, it is pretty common for executors of estate to share informal reports informing beneficiaries of what is happening with the estate.

-We generally encourage executors to provide these because transparency promotes good relationships, and refusing to update beneficiaries can make them suspicious.
+We generally encourage executors of the estate to provide these because transparency promotes good relationships, and refusing to update beneficiaries can make them suspicious.

 If you are the beneficiary, you can file a petition with the probate court requesting the executor to submit a formal accounting.